 This class is offered independently by me in Pompano Beach, Florida, near my home.
-Assisting me will be my friend, and fellow Instructor, Howard Ehrenberg.
-The course consists of three days of training, ideally with lecture and diving each day.
+The course consists of three days of training, ideally with lecture in the morning, and diving in the afternoon each day.
 There are 4 certification dives total.
 The planned lecture morning/dive afternoon schedule may be rearranged to accommodate the best weather conditions.

 This is a serious class.
 It is fun for me to teach, and a great experience for students, but this is the highest technical certification for Open Circuit scuba.
 Divers signing up for this course already need to be savvy, responsible, experienced divers.
 This is an intensive three day program where we cover a lot of diving theory, but we will also be making some deep, serious dives.

-I expect that you come to this class already knowing how to dive.
-This is a serious class for serious students.
+I expect that you come to this class with a firm grasp of diving fundamentals, and already knowing how to dive.
 What we will be doing is honing the skills that you already have, and filling in the gaps of your existing knowledge and experience.
 As a novice diver you knew nothing, and you knew it.
 As you gained experience, you probably thought you knew it all.
 As you acquired real knowledge, you realized how much there still is to know.
 This is where I expect the student's mindset to be for this class.
-We all continue to learn, and approach the deep water with humility and full knowledge of our limitations.
+We all continue to learn, and approach the deep water with humility and full knowledge of its dangers, and our limitations.

 Students that complete the requirements of the program will receive the TDI Advanced Trimix certification.
 However, participation in the program is no guarantee of successful completion and getting a certification card.
 Divers must earn their certification, by meeting all of the TDI requirements, including a written final exam.

-The class text will be the TDI Trimix Manual.
+The class text will be the TDI Advanced Trimix Manual.
 Student divers will be required to read the text completely prior to the beginning of the class.
 I will mail or deliver the books to you as soon as you register for the class.
-Students will be required to watch the YouTube video documentary on the Dave Shaw fatality, The Last Dive of Dave Shaw.
+Students will be required to watch several online videos, including a video documentary on the Dave Shaw fatality, The Last Dive of Dave Shaw.
 An analysis of this accident will be made during the lectures.

-In addition to meeting all of the Prerequisites, students will be required to read and sign the TDI Liability Release, complete the TDI Medical Form, have a physician sign off on the TDI Medical Statement,and fill out the Diver Information Sheet for use in an emergency.
+In addition to meeting all of the Prerequisites, students will be required to read and sign the TDI Liability Release, and complete the TDI Medical History Form.
+Some students may be required to required to have their physician sign off on their participation in the course, based on their medical history.

-This class is not for everyone.
+This class is simply not for everyone.
 The diving is serious, and dangerous.
-Students need to be responsible, serious, and committed to managing the very real risks associated with dives like these.
+Students need to be committed to managing the very real risks associated with dives like these.
+To sign up for this class, you need to convince me that you are serious, mature, humble, and experienced.
 Diving deep on Trimix is inherently dangerous, you need to be prepared, and you have been warned.

 - Students must be at least 18 years of age.